lukehinds/gotroot.github.io/_posts/2017-01-17-testing-puppet-modules-overcloud.md

 Note: The above patch may well already be merged.
 If that is the case, you  of course do not need to cherry pick any patches.

-Next we grab are `tripleo-heat-templates` repository, to allow us to have some hiera data for our manifest parameters.
+Next we clone our `tripleo-heat-templates` repository, to allow us to have some hiera data for our manifest parameters.

 ```
 git clone git://git.openstack.org/openstack/puppet-horizon horizon
 ```

-And grab the patch we need:
+And get the patch we need:

 ```
 git fetch git://git.openstack.org/openstack/tripleo-heat-templates refs/changes/44/413644/5 && git checkout FETCH_HEAD
 ```

-Assuming you have already done an overcloud image upload, and performed introspection, lets now deploy our patches to the overcloud.
+We will now deploy our patches to swift, for inject into the overcloud.

-First we use a tool `upload-puppet-modules` which will already be present on your undercloud node.
+For this we will use a tool called `upload-puppet-modules` which will already be present on your undercloud node.

 ```